starfinanz/realm-core/test/bench/rpi/README.md

 [raspberrypi/tools](https://github.com/raspberrypi/tools) cross-compiler is
 from 2014, and doesn't support C++14.)
 - [ ] Create a Docker image for cross-compiling core.
+- [ ] Figure out a repository for cross-compiled versions of core.
+There's no reason to cross-compile a given version more than once for a given platform.
 - [ ] Replace glibc with Bionic on the rpi.

 ## Our Pi's